Ifeerus/marvel-doc-project/README.md

 # Marvel Documentation App
-My biggest project on React, in which I implemented API data retrieval.
+A big project on React, in which I implemented API data retrieval.
 I also explored functional components and various hooks that I used throughout the application.
 Got acquainted with ReactRouterDom, Formik, and more.